akashloch/myStarterWeb/README.md

 Sample website with plenty of files for demos

 # How to contribute
-	Please fork this repo and pull into into ur local foir review.
+	Please fork this repo and pull into into ur local foir review.lets modify something
 ### Copyright
 2014 Git.training